 • Consistency Checks: AI can verify that agreements are consistent with predefined legal positions, providing a brief explanation for any discrepancies.

 Prompt: You are acting for Party X. Review the agreement.
-For each of the requirements below, assess whether the agreement meets each of the requirement.
+For each of the requirements below, assess whether the agreement meets each of the requirements.
 Provide a brief explanation for why the agreement meets or does not meet the requirement.

 • Requirement 1